GM 3Q profit up on US sales, says it's handling headwinds - NewsBreak

 GM 3Q profit up on US sales, says it's handling headwinds

-DETROIT — (AP) — General Motors' third-quarter net profit rose 36.7% as vehicle sales began to rebound from persistent parts supply chain troubles.
+General Motors' third-quarter net profit rose 36.6% as vehicle sales began to rebound from persistent supply chain troubles.

 The Detroit automaker on Tuesday reported earnings of $3.3 billion from July through September, compared with $2.42 billion a year earlier.

-The increase was fueled largely by a 24% sales increase in the U.S., by far GM’s most profitable market.
-The company said it is seeing improved supplies of computer chips, allowing it to build more vehicles and increase inventory on dealer lots.
+The increase was fueled largely by a 24% sales increase in the U.S., GM’s most profitable market.
+The company said it is seeing improved supplies of computer chips and other parts, allowing it to build more vehicles and increase inventory on dealer lots.

 Excluding one-time items, GM made $2.25 per share, beating estimates of $1.88.

-GM reiterated its full-year net income guidance of $9.6 billion and $11.2 billion.
+GM reiterated its full-year net income guidance between $9.6 billion and $11.2 billion.
 GM still expects pretax income of $13 billion to $15 billion.

 Chief Financial Officer Paul Jacobson said the company isn’t seeing any sign that demand for new vehicles is slowing despite higher interest rates and inflation.
 “Pricing remains strong, demand remains strong for our products,” he told reporters early Tuesday.

-GM finished and shipped about 75% of the 90,000 vehicles it built without one part or another in the second quarter, and Jacobson said the company is seeing better supplies of computer chips and other parts.
+GM finished and shipped about 75% of the 90,000 vehicles it built without one part or another in the second quarter.
+Dealer inventory as of Sept.
+30 rose to 359 million, up from 248 million in the second quarter.

-“Overall chips are getting better than certainly where they were a year ago,” he said.
+“Overall chips are getting better than certainly where they were a year ago,” Jacobson said.

 The company has not seen any signs of a recession, but it's continuing to watch the economy, Jacobson said.
 It has no plans to cut any workers, but is being selective in hiring, he said.

-Note: This story has been corrected to show that GM's China joint venture made $270 million in the third quarter of 2021.